Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Pro Tip: If you’re on the lookout for free resume templates, be careful.
 Free resume templates are often not optimized for playing nicely with HR programs like the ATS, which is software meant to parse your resume for keywords.

-There are a lot of icons in our Iconic CV design, but it’s also iconic as it combines that old-school resume feel from the 90s with modern resume features (those aforementioned icons among them).
+There are a lot of icons in this simple CV design, but it’s also iconic as it combines that old-school resume feel from the 90s with modern resume features (those aforementioned icons among them).

 It’s a simple resume format of only one column, and it uses the ample white space to help direct the recruiter’s eye to where they’re searching.
 Iconic is an easy-to-download resume template, as well.